airsdk/Adobe-Runtime-Support/issue_template.md

 * Describe the affected environment: Flash vs. AIR, Android vs. iOS, all devices vs. just specific models.
 * Can you reproduce it yourself, or did you get reports from other users?
 If so, how many users are affected (percentage)?
 * If applicable, link to the Starling/Feathers issues that brought you here.
-* Don't forget to add suitable labels to the issue (look to the right of this input box)!

 Furthermore, **always** add a link to one or more analog [Adobe Tracker](https://tracker.adobe.com) issues.
 This repository is not a replacement for Adobe's bug tracker!

 ## Steps to Reproduce

-Tell use how this issue can be reproduced.
+Tell us how this issue can be reproduced.
 Seriously: if you want this issue to be fixed, this is the part you **really** need to get nailed.
 Give us a minimal example:

 * As little code as possible.
 Get to the root of the problem!